-• Biology: the biology of humans and the systems of life.
+The biology of humans and the systems of life.
 Students understand their own Biology and that of other living things.
 They will appreciate the interdependence of life.
 Students will study plants and their relationship with the environment.
-In the context of numbers, students will look at the structure and functions of common organs in the humans body.
+In the context of numbers, students will look at the structure and functions of common organs in the human body.